tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 - So they voted to say the healthiest thing for the language is not to stagnate, nor to collect features up into some symbolic thing like version 6 or version 7, but rather to move forward incrementally little-by-little and release updates annually.
 - So to reflect this they changed the name of the language so the next update that came wasn't ES7, it was ES2016.
 - Then we had ES2017, ES2018, ES2019 and ES2020.
-- There is a nuance, in that they vote in the early part of the year, and then by midyear it is officially ratified by ECMA; the organisation that manages the standard.
+- There is a nuance, in that they vote in the early part of the year, and then by midyear it is officially ratified by ECMA, which is the organisation that manages the standard.
 - Nobody knows when a feature will land until it reaches the final stage.
 - There are five stages of the TC39 proposal process from 0 - 4.
 - Stage 4 means finished and shipped.